Testing changes in a full-stack pre production environment prevents integration issues in production

-Roost.ai's pre-production environments solve issues from legacy processes and traditional software tools.
+Ephemeral pre-production environments solve testing issues from legacy traditional software tools

-Roost.ai provides DevOps teams and developers with an on demand pre-production environment that automatically tests code changes using existing workflows that streamlines the entire development process.
-Utilizing the Roost.ai Environments as a Service platform development processes are: fast, shareable, scalable, managed, and easy to reproduce at every step.
+Roost.ai provides developers with a full-stack pre-production environment that automatically tests changes against the code repository using existing test frameworks.
+The DevOps platform ensures development processes are: fast, accurate, shareable, scalable, managed, and easy to reproduce at every step:

 Removes bottlenecks waiting for testing